What Happened to Adventure Seeking Hartford Teenager?

 Cheshire Murder Still Unsolved

-The town of Cheshire was rocked in July of 2007 when three members of the Petit family were brutally killed in a home invasion.
-The killers (Steven Hayes and Joshua Komisarjevsky) were immediately caught.
-Hayes has been sentenced to death for his role in killing Jennifer Hawke Petit and her daughters Michaela and Haley.
-The crime shook the affluent New Haven suburb but it is not the first time that murder has visited the town of Cheshire.
-Nearly twelve years earlier, on Aug.
+On Aug.
 20, 1995, 40-year-old Lori Delgado was found murdered on an embankment on Notch Road.
-She had bludgeoned and died of blunt trauma to her head.
-For fifteen years, the case has been unsolved and a son wonders who killed his mother.
+She had been bludgeoned and died of blunt trauma to her head.
+For over twenty years, the case has been unsolved and a son wonders who killed his mother.
 The Police did have a suspect in her murder but to date the crime is still unsolved.
 If you have any information about this case please call the Cheshire Police at 203-271-5530.

 Daytime Murder Shocks Blue Collar Town